Many assume that Cozumel “must be a ghost town” when the cruise ships leave port each evening. They ask, is there anything to do in Cozumel at night?

-To get your drink on, try some finely crafted cocktails along the waterfront at El Palomar, or jump right into an astounding frozen margarita at Wet Wendy’s.
+To get your drink on, hit up some of Cozumel’s best bars.
+Try some finely crafted cocktails along the waterfront at El Palomar, or jump right into an astounding frozen margarita at Wet Wendy’s.

 If you want to catch the big game – and some good food – try Dick’s Dive or Kelley’s.

 A few bars and clubs in town also have fun Salsa dancing nights.
 Come early to ease into it, and stay for the amazing scene of local couples with major dancing chops.
 It’s awesome to watch so many people out having a great time – if you can stay up late enough!

 The popular hot spots seem to ebb and flow as time passes, but at the time of writing this, they’ve been happening on Wednesdays and Saturdays.

 Pro tip: Just ask a local friend for the scoop on the best salsa nights, once you arrive.

 Cozumel’s Municipal Plaza and El Palacio

 A few blocks to the south of Parque Benito Juárez is another lively public park in front of the City Hall, here called the Palacio Municipal.
 This park is officially named Parque Quintana Roo, but more familiarly called “el Palacio.”